-- Use the card at Vivid Seats for all ticket purchases to take advantage of the 8% cash back rate through January 2023.
+- Use the card at the Capital One Entertainment portal for all ticket purchases to take advantage of the 8% cash back rate.

 - Pay on time and avoid maxing out your card to give yourself a better chance to build positive credit history and be considered for a credit limit increase after six months.

-- Pay off your card balance in full each month to avoid being charged the card’s high 26.99% variable APR.
+- Pay off your card balance in full each month to avoid being charged interest.

 Is the SavorOne Student card worth it?

 Since it charges no annual fee and offers the same ongoing rewards value as its non-student counterpart, the SavorOne Student card is absolutely worth it if you’re looking for a chance to build credit with responsible use while enjoying terrific cash back variety.
 Indeed, the card should offer far more value than almost any other student card if you spend heavily on groceries, dining and entertainment.